 If the client accepts an offer, the social housing provider will usually expect them to sign the tenancy agreement within a reasonable timeframe of accepting the offer.
 This timeframe will vary from provider to provider.

-In most cases, for an offer of public or Aboriginal housing, client must sign a tenancy agreement within seven days, except where FACS extends the timeframe for a short time if the client requests it and has good reasons for making the request.
+In most cases, for an offer of public or Aboriginal housing, clients must sign a tenancy agreement within seven days, except where DCJ extends the timeframe for a short time if the client requests it and has good reasons for making the request.
 For more information, go to Extension of timeframes.

 In the cases of tenants relocating from Millers Point that have accepted an offer under the My Property Choice process, the tenant must sign the residential tenancy agreement within 24 hours.